vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 - [ ] Copyable
 - [x] Movable

 Upon initial creation, `LocalBlob` represents a `Blob` stored at a key/version in the associated `Container` object.
 Write calls are reflected immediately in that object, but the `LocalBlob` becomes unversioned because it does not represent a `Blob` on the network.
-The current `LocalBlob` can be saved to the network with a call to a `LocalBlob::Commit`, and success of the async operation indicates that the `LocalBlob` now represents the new version returned. `LocalBlob` provides the strong-exception guarantee for all public methods.
+The current `LocalBlob` can be saved to the network with a call to a `LocalBlob::Commit`, and success of the async operation indicates that the `LocalBlob` now represents the new version returned.

 Function |  State After Throw   | State After Return                             |State after Successful Async Operation
 ---------|----------------------|------------------------------------------------|-------------------------------